Dear Ms. Vicki,

 To add to the problem, my husband doesn’t take care of his hygiene.
 Every morning, I have to encourage him to do more to combat his bad breath.
 It can be awful.

-I don’t want him going to work around other people with bad breath when he is in a leadership position.
+I don’t want him going to work with bad breath when he is in a leadership position.

 I don’t know what else to do.
 I had this conversation with him last Friday, and I don’t think he bathed the entire weekend.
 Please tell me what I should do next.